 In the 1980s, new technologies emerged that provided the same accuracy as the geodetic differential leveling and while also allowing for constant monitoring in a cost-effective way.
 In 1987, in conjunction with the conventional releveling, an experimental Global Positioning Systems (GPS) releveling was initiated throughout the HGSD.
 The class-A benchmarks established for the GPS releveling have proven to be valuable benchmarks in the Houston area.
 Since 2000, all land surface elevation data is obtained through GPS measurements throughout the HGSD and surrounding counties.

-Due to the broad extent of subsidence in the Houston-Galveston region, stable benchmarks were needed to provide a reference frame.
-Therefore, stable borehole extensometers (described subsequently) were equipped with GPS antennas mounted to the inner pipe to measure subsidence and act as stable benchmark.
+Due to the extensive subsidence in the greater Houston area, stable benchmarks were needed to provide a reference frame.
+Therefore, stable borehole extensometers were equipped with GPS antennas mounted to the inner pipe to measure subsidence and act as a stable benchmark.
 The GPS equipment used at extensometers are permanent stations and are known as continuously operating reference stations (CORS).
-In the mid-1990s, the HGSD and NGS began developing the use of GPS Port-A-Measure (PAMs), to provide subsidence measurements.
+In the mid-1990s, the HGSD and NGS began developing the use of GPS Port-A-Measure (PAMs) to provide subsidence measurements.

 One of the most important advantages to GPS is the ability to have continuous data.
 Using dual-frequency, full-wavelength GPS instruments (with geodetic antennas), data is collected at 30-second intervals and averaged over 24 hours.
-This method of data collection means that specific sites can be monitored and assessed on a daily basis.
-And just as important, the measurements are more reliable and handled at a fraction of the cost than conventional surveying.
-Improved GPS techniques and processing have reduced the cost of two centimeters.
-Now that’s progress!
+This method of data collection allows specific sites to be monitored and assessed daily.
+And just as important, the measurements are more reliable and handled at a fraction of the cost of conventional surveying.

 The use of GPS to monitor subsidence has continued to evolve.
-In the mid-1990s, the HGSD in cooperation with the NGS developed the use of GPS PAMs to provide land-surface elevation or subsidence measurements.
-Originally, seven portable trailers were constructed to store and secure GPS receivers, geodetic antennas, and associated equipment such as batteries, solar panels, and recording equipment).
-The trailers were moved weekly to different locations in order to record a week’s worth of GPS data on each PAM every month.
+In the mid-1990s, the HGSD, in cooperation with the NGS, developed the use of GPS PAMs to measure land-surface elevation or subsidence.
+Originally, seven portable trailers were constructed to store and secure GPS receivers, geodetic antennas, and associated equipment such as batteries, solar panels, and recording equipment.
+The trailers were moved weekly to different locations to record a week’s worth of GPS data for each PAM each month.

 Portable trailer stores the receiver (the yellow box) and the configuration of the geodetic antenna (the circular disk on top of the tripod) used to collect GPS data.
 Source: HGSD

-During the period of monitoring, GPS data are collected every 30 seconds, and then processed and converted to a stable reference frame to eliminate tectonic plate movements.
+During the monitoring period, GPS data are collected every 30 seconds, then processed and converted to a stable reference frame to eliminate tectonic plate motion.
 The GPS data include a three-component displacement time series involving the horizontal (East-West), vertical (North-South), and the ellipsoidal height (i.e., elevation above or below the reference ellipsoid) components.
 The ellipsoidal height is used to estimate land surface elevation and is how the HGSD measures subsidence.

-The majority of GPS stations operated by the HGSD collect data periodically and some stations collect data continuously.
+Most GPS stations operated by the HGSD collect data periodically, while some collect it continuously.
 The periodic monitoring stations collect GPS data for approximately seven days every two months.
-The continuous monitoring stations, also known as a Continuously Operating Reference Station (CORS), collect GPS data 24 hours a day every day of the year.
-The HGSD primarily uses periodic monitoring for the GPS stations because less equipment is needed since it is rotated to multiple GPS stations and therefore is less expensive than operating a CORS site.
+The continuous monitoring stations, also known as Continuously Operating Reference Stations (CORS), collect GPS data 24 hours a day, every day of the year.
+The HGSD primarily uses periodic monitoring of GPS stations because the equipment is rotated among multiple stations, requiring less equipment and making it less expensive than operating a CORS site.

 Example of a permanent GPS station, P023 located in Bayou Vista, that collects GPS data periodically.
 Source: HGSD